stackforge/tripleo-ansible/Troubleshooting.rst

   * Symptoms:

-    * Update Failed with error message "Galera Replication - Node appears to be the last node in a cluster - cannot safely proceed unless overriden via single_controller setting - See README.rst"
+    * Update Failed with error message "Galera Replication - Node appears to be the last node in a cluster - cannot safely proceed unless overridden via single_controller setting - See README.rst"

   * Actions:

     * Run the pre-flight_check.yml playbook.
-It will atempt to restart MySQL on each node in the "Ensuring MySQL is running -" step.
+It will attempt to restart MySQL on each node in the "Ensuring MySQL is running -" step.
 If that step succeeeds, you should be able to re-run the playbook and not encounter "Node appears to be last node in a cluster" error.